Waltham, MA Solar Panels

 Key Takeaways

-- Massachusetts offers strong solar incentives including a state tax credit, a 20-year property tax exemption, and a full sales tax exemption on solar equipment.
+- Massachusetts offers strong solar incentives including a state tax credit, sales tax exemption, 20-year property tax exemption, and net metering at full retail rates.

 Waltham Electricity Prices